-When you move into a new rented property, one of the first bits of life admin you will have to deal with is the inventory.
+When tenants move into a new rented property, one of the first bits of life admin they will have to deal with is the inventory.

 But most tenants are not actually sure what an inventory is or what it’s meant to do.
 I see a lot of questions from tenants about this, like:

 - Do you always lose a little bit of your deposit for wear and tear?